 - All staff received guidance explaining what modern slavery is, how to identify it, and how to log concerns.

-- All recruited permanent and temporary staff are subjected to identification and background checking.
+- All recruited permanent and temporary staff are subject to identification and background checking.

 - We have living wage accreditation from the Living Wage Foundation.

-- We continued to discuss Modern Slavery policy with our suppliers through our contract management processes.
+- We continued to discuss our Modern slavery policy with our suppliers throughout contract management processes.

-- All suppliers were advised of how to log concerns with the GMC of any concerns that Modern slavery or human trafficking activity was occurring in our organisation or supply chain by our Whistleblowing Policy.
+- All suppliers were advised of how to log concerns with the GMC that modern slavery or human trafficking activity was occurring in our organisation or supply chain by our Whistleblowing policy.